MELROSE FIRE DEPARTMENT

 INFORMATION ON COVID-19

-Cases of COVID-19 are on the rise.
-We encourage the community to stay safe and remain considerate of loved ones, friends, and neighbors as we all work together to end the spread of this pandemic.
+COVID-19 and its variants continue to be a concern for many.
+We encourage the community to stay safe and remain considerate of loved ones, friends, and neighbors.

 Click here to be taken to the CDC’s public health and safety guidelines.